truongmanhsang/popcorn-api/manual/example.md

 **GET - `http://localhost:5000/exports/{collection}`**

-Download the contents a collection in a json file.
+Download the contents a collection in a JSON file.
 Possible collections are:
  - anime
  - movie
  - shows